 Reporting to the Director of Development and working with the Board of Trustees as a critical senior front-line fundraiser, the Deputy Director of Development will foster significant growth of annual and project-specific support from individual donors, foundations and corporations based in the US.
 The Deputy Director of Development will partner with the Director of Development in all aspects of running the AANT.

 The Deputy Director of Development will travel to London at least once a year to meet with the National Theatre team and engage with NT productions, projects, and programs.

 AANT Development Fellowship

-The AANT is seeking a part-time fellow with a strong background in arts administration and theatre.
-Applicants should have a specific interest in development (fundraising), including individual giving, institutional giving and events.
+AANT is seeking a part-time fellow with a strong background in arts administration and theatre.
+Applicants should have a specific interest in development (fundraising), including individual giving, institutional giving, and events.
 The position is for a period of six months for a minimum of three days a week.
-Successful fellowship candidates will have completed an internship/s and have graduated college or have comparable work experience.
+Successful fellowship candidates will have completed an internship/s and have graduated from college or have comparable work experience.

 Applicants should submit their cover letter, resume and three references to email@example.com.
 If applicants are unable to travel to New York, Skype or telephone interviews can be arranged.
 If accepted, Fellows must be able to arrange their own housing and transportation in New York.
 Work visas cannot be arranged by the AANT for the Fellowship.